Abeast-1651/Online_Content/index.md

 ELMo is created by AllenNLP which provides the contextualized word embeddings whose vector representation for a word differs in a sentence to sentence.

-Now let’s see the real-life application of EMLo embedding, suppose  you are looking for ‘sony’ on goolge then it predicts 'liv'and 'six liv' in order to make the result more precise and now you would be able to get what you want thus making our lives more easier.

 ELMo is a deep contextualized word representation that models both complex characteristics of word use, and how these uses vary across linguistic contexts.
 These word vectors are learned functions of the internal states of a deep bidirectional language model, which is pre-trained on a large text corpus.

+Now let’s see the real-life application of EMLo embedding, suppose  you are looking for ‘sony’ on google then it predicts 'liv'and 'six liv' in order to make the result more precise, which would making our lives more easier.

 ## What is Word Embedding?

 A word embedding is a learned representation for text where words that have the same meaning have a similar representation.